wongatron/calendar/03-quik.md

 - [E] Other (Please Tell).

-Q: How do you get started with creating a new sinatra appor service?
+Q: How do you get started with creating a new sinatra app or service?

 - [A] From scratch ;-)
 - [B] Using [padrino](http://padrinorb.com/guides/generators/projects) with `$ padrino g project`